oban-bg/oban/guides/job_uniqueness.md

 The *uniqueness* of a job is a somewhat complex topic.
 This guide is here to help you understand its complexities!

-The unique jobs feature lets you specify constraints to prevent enqueuing duplicate jobs.
+The unique jobs feature allows you to specify constraints to prevent *enqueuing* duplicate jobs.
+These constraints only apply when jobs are inserted.
+Uniqueness has no bearing on whether jobs are *executed* concurrently.
 Uniqueness is based on a combination of job attributes based on the following options:

   * `:period` — The number of seconds until a job is no longer considered duplicate.
 You should